 Art Club (Faculty moderator: Ms. Siewers)

 This club is open to all students interested in the visual arts.
 Activities include projects to beautify the school, community advocacy for the arts, the annual art exhibition and contest, and meetings to create independent projects with fellow artists.

-Battle of the Brains (Faculty moderator: Mrs. Miller)
+Battle of the Brains (Faculty moderator: Mrs. Robinson)

 The Quiz Bowl Team is comprised of strong students with a competitive edge.
 We work within a club structure to create a high performing team of students who test their knowledge against other schools' teams in the area, most notably on the locally produced "Battle of the Brains" television show.
 Students gain confidence from the experience by preparing for competitions and competing under pressure.

 Foreign Language Club (TBA)